Wednesday, October 23, 2019

 About our speaker

 Jonathan Mooney is a dyslexic writer, speaker and do-gooder who did not learn to read until he was 12 years old.
 He faced a number of low expectations growing up, being told he would flip burgers, be a high-school dropout and end up in jail.
 Needless to say, these dire prophecies didn’t come to pass.
 Opposed to the idea of being a high-school dropout, he became a college graduate from Brown University with an honors degree in English literature.
 Instead of flipping burgers, he ended up writing books, the first of which he wrote at the age of 23 as an undergraduate student.
-Instead of becoming an inmate, he become an advocate, creating organizations and initiatives that help people who get the "short end of the stick."
+Instead of becoming an inmate, he became an advocate, creating organizations and initiatives that help people who get the "short end of the stick."

 Mooney has received many acknowledgements for his advocacy work, including a Harry S. Truman fellowship for public service, finalist status for the Rhodes Scholarship and an L.A.
 Achievement Award from the Lab School of Washington (where he shared the stage with Vice President Joe Biden).
 He has been featured on/in HBO, NPR, The New York Times, NBC, Fast Company and many other media outlets.